 Patient Advocacy

-Working in health care for 30 years I have learned a lot about many common chronic illnesses and how they impact patients, our healthcare system and the challenges patients face in our complex system.
+Working in health care for 30 years I learned a lot about many common chronic illnesses and how they impact patients, our healthcare system, and the challenges patients face in our complex system.
 I am comfortable speaking to health care providers.
-I can help you better understand how your health care providers are supporting your care and help you have meaningful conversations with your providers about care and end of life.
+I can help you better understand how your health care providers are supporting your care and help you have meaningful conversations with them.

 End of Life Planning